Queritel/meet/README.md

 ## Installation

 1. Clone this repo—or better still fork it, in the likely event that you'd rather add your own logo and particulars.
 (Kindly note that the GPLv3 license prohibits removal of copyright notices.)
-2. `npm install`
+2. `$ npm install`
-3. `cp config-sample.php config.php`
+3. `$ cp config-sample.php config.php`
-4. `vi config.php` to add your own
+4. `$ vi config.php` to add your own
-5. `gulp production`
+5. `$ gulp production`
 6. [Deploy](#deployment)

-In most ways, the procees is identical
+If in trouble, start with the [installation notes](https://github.com/alextselegidis/easyappointments#installation) of the original app, and [submit an issue](https://github.com/tekhnee/appointments/issues) in case of persistent issues.

 ## Building

 This fork uses a modified `gulp` script for development and deployment.
 Please note that a Docker container is **no longer available** (pull requests to reinstate it are welcome).

-Run `gulp --tasks` for a complete list of available build scripts.
+Run `$ gulp --tasks` for a complete list of available build scripts.

 ### Development mode

-`$ gulp`
+`$ gulp` or `$ gulp default`.

 ### Preflight

-`gulp version` to have the version number injected into the user interface of the app.
+`$ gulp version` to have the version number injected into the user interface of the app.

-`gulp production` for code compression, version injection, and other housekeeping tasks prior to uploading to your server.
+`$ gulp production` for code compression, version injection, and other housekeeping tasks prior to uploading to your server.

 ### Deployment

+Replace all placeholders in `gulpfile.js` with your admin credentials.

-`deploy` to upload the build (`/dist` directory) to your webserver; having inserted all relevant server data into the `gulpfile.js`.
+`$ gulp deploy` to upload the build (`/dist` directory) onto your webserver.

 ## Migrations (database schema updates)